Wilmington Police Department searching for 14-year-old girl - NewsBreak

 Related

-WILMINGTON, N.C.
-(WECT) - The Wilmington Police Department is asking for the public’s help in locating a missing teen.
-According to social media posts from the WPD, 15-year-old Maile Kiplin Hernandez was last seen at approximately 10 p.m. on Feb.
-9 in the 100 block of Tara Dr. She...
+WILMINGTON, NC (WWAY) — The Wilmington Police Department is searching for a missing teen.
+15-year-old Maile Kiplin Hernandez was last seen Thursday around 10:00 p.m. in the 100 block of Tara Drive.
+She is 5′, 6″ tall and weighs around 115 pounds.
+Police say she has a...

 WECT